Aman9026/Flutter-Setup/README.md

 ```

 This command sets your PATH variable for the current terminal window only.

+## Android Setup

+Flutter relies on a full installation of Android Studio to supply its Android platform dependencies like emulator.
+However, you can write your Flutter apps in a number of editors; a later step discusses where we'll be writing in VSCode and use the emulator of android studio.
+1. Download and install Android Studio.
+2. Start Android Studio, and go through the ‘Android Studio Setup Wizard’.
+This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.

 We'll start with the installation of the Operating System
 follow this https://youtu.be/JBNvnINsswo
 vs https://code.visualstudio.com/docs/?dv=linux64_rpm